fitbit-v/Stories/Lightning/MIGRATION.md

 * Determine what can be migrated
 * Plan on how to rework features which cannot be migrated
 * List of hot case detail fields.
 What Lightning options exist for having a component?
 * List of toolkit features - showing the Case Tools to advocates in a Lightning console.
-* List of dockable features - how the Lightning interface works, and specifically options for how components can get rendered in a Lightning Console.
 * Five9 softphone utility - get the Five9 Lightning-enable softphone working in the Lighning Service Console
 * Determine which functionality blocks will be migrated:
-    * Feed
+    * Feed - Use custom feed filters
-    * hot fields
+    * hot fields -
-    * case tools
+    * case tools -
     * Fitbit integrations
         * Fitbit Payments Panel - Aura Component embedded inside of the Accordion Standard Component, annotated Apex classes
         * Order Panel - Aura Component embedded inside of the Accordion Standard Component, annotated Apex classes
         * Dutch Panel - Aura Component embedded inside of the Accordion Standard Component, annotated Apex classes
         * Family Account Panel - Aura Component embedded inside of the Accordion Standard Component, annotated Apex classes
-    * Contact data.
+    * Contact data - Aura component with Lightning Data Service
 * POC: Lightning Service Cloud V1.0
 ### Salesforce Classic Service Console Features
 * Contact Detail